Objectives for Sonic Design Damping Feet

 to harmonic distortion in the amplifier.
 A soft over-damped support where the

-use of "Blue Tack" or damping feet with extremely high internal damping can be
+The use of "Blue Tack" or damping feet with extremely high internal damping

 will pass through even if they are not amplified.

-less than the low resonance frequency otherwise would require.
-The result is a
+be less than the low resonance frequency otherwise would require.
+The result

-these cases the damping feet should be placed between the loudspeaker and the
+In these cases the damping feet should be placed between the loudspeaker and

-stand.
-In this way the vibrations will be reduced as close to the source as possible.
+the stand.
+In this way the vibrations will be reduced as close to the source

-optimised to the weight of your loudspeakers.
-Both the stiffness and size of the
+are optimised to the weight of your loudspeakers.
+Both the stiffness and size

-feet are chosen to achieve this.
-The range for optimising is between 5 and
+of the feet are chosen to achieve this.
+The range for optimising is between

-200 kg with 30 different types of feet, each with its own weight
+5 and 200 kg with 30 different types of feet, each with its own

-loading capacity.
-The material has a different colour for different stiffness
+weight loading capacity.
+The material has a different colour for different

 The Standard Damping Feet are somewhat thinner, have a larger overload